-From the landmark snail-in-the-bottle case of Donoghue v Stevenson to the tricky concept of actus reus, we've got it all.
+From the landmark snail-in-the-bottle tort law case of Donoghue v Stevenson to the tricky criminal law concept of actus reus, we've got it all.
 Check out some examples of CaseSnappy's powerful summarisation abilities below, and discover how you can supercharge your legal research.

 Keywords: tort law, negligence, duty of care, neighbour principle